tarosei/furima-28257/README.md

 ### Association

 - has_many : items
-- has_many : items, through: trade
+- has_many :items, through: trade
-- has_many : trade
+- has_many : trades
 - has_one : address

 ## items テーブル